jclem/konk/README.md

 # Konk

-Konk runs a series of commands in serial or concurrently.
+Konk runs a series of commands serially or concurrently.
 It is especially well-suited to running multiple npm scripts.

 ## Why?

 There are two npm packages I frequently already use for running npm scripts serially or concurrently: `npm-run-all` and `concurrently`.
-I built konk because I wanted something that could run in serial and concurrently and did not need to be installed as an npm package.
+I built konk because I wanted something that could run serially and concurrently and did not need to be installed as an npm package.
 In addition, I have always been curious how to build such a command line interface, so this is also a learning exercise for me.